Top 10 Greatest Men's Tennis Players of All Time

 What was not to love about the long-haired, blonde Swede with the killer ground game?
 With ice water in his veins, the quiet Borg dominated tennis in the late 1970s and had some memorable matches with the likes of John McEnroe and Jimmy Connors.
 Borg dominated Wimbledon, winning the title five consecutive years from 1976 to 1980.

 Despite his relatively brief career (he retired in 1983 at the age of 26), Borg won 11 Grand Slam titles, all at Wimbledon and the French Open.
 Borg was the first player of the modern era to win more than 10 majors.
+In my book Bjorn Borg is a top five all-time.

 4. Novak Djokovic